A view from the to of the Goodwyn Alpha (GWA) offshore production platform during the GWA flare remediation project.

 GWA Flare Structure Remediation

-A designed flare tip handling package and rope access rigging and lifting services were used to remove and replace the Flare tip located 160m above the sea level and 120m above the deck on vertically designed flare tower.
+A designed flare tip handling package and rope access rigging and lifting services were used to remove and replace the Flare tip located 160m above sea level and 120m above the deck on the vertically designed flare tower.

 A vertech IRATA Rope Access Technician hangs suspended from the side of an FPSO, water visible below.